35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 [^6]  BVA Associates, PoE, paras 1.12-1.15

-[^x]  [Officer report](https://moderngov.southwark.gov.uk/documents/s127975/24AP2074%20-The%20Aylesham%20Centre%20Rye%20Lane%20London%20SE15%205EW.pdf), 15 July 2025, para 313.
+[^7]  [Officer report](https://moderngov.southwark.gov.uk/documents/s127975/24AP2074%20-The%20Aylesham%20Centre%20Rye%20Lane%20London%20SE15%205EW.pdf), 15 July 2025, para 313.
 See also our [previous Aylesham blogpost](https://www.35percent.org/posts/aylesham-centre-planning-application-rejected/).

-[^7]  BVA Associates, PoE, para 1.17
+[^8]  BVA Associates, PoE, para 1.17

-[^8]  BVA Associates, PoE, para 5.19-5.58, for a detailed examination of the cost of replacing Morrisons.
+[^9]  BVA Associates, PoE, para 5.19-5.58, for a detailed examination of the cost of replacing Morrisons.
 The Aylesham site has a Public Transport Accessibility Level (PTAL) rating of 6b, [Officer report](https://moderngov.southwark.gov.uk/documents/s127975/24AP2074%20-The%20Aylesham%20Centre%20Rye%20Lane%20London%20SE15%205EW.pdf), 15 July 2025, para 22.

-[^9]  BVA Associates, PoE, paras 1.16-1.27.
+[^10]  BVA Associates, PoE, paras 1.16-1.27.

-[^10]  BVA Associates, PoE, paras 1.28-1.37
+[^11]  BVA Associates, PoE, paras 1.28-1.37

-[^11]  BVA Associates, PoE, Appendices, Annexes A and B.  Unfortunately the Appendices are no longer online, but all planning inquiry documents are held by Southwark Council.
+[^12]  BVA Associates, PoE, Appendices, Annexes A and B.  Unfortunately the Appendices are no longer online, but all planning inquiry documents are held by Southwark Council.

-[^12]  DS2, on behalf of Berkeley Homes, Rebuttal Proof of Evidence, Viability, Oct 2025, Section 4 Rule 6 Party Viability Evidence.
+[^13]  DS2, on behalf of Berkeley Homes, Rebuttal Proof of Evidence, Viability, Oct 2025, Section 4 Rule 6 Party Viability Evidence.
 Unfortunately Rebuttal is no longer online, but all planning inquiry documents are held by Southwark Council.

-[^13]  Appeal decision, para 5
+[^14]  Appeal decision, para 5

-[^14]  Appeal decision, paras 68,104
+[^15]  Appeal decision, paras 68,104

-[^15]  Appeal decision, paras 108, 110, 112
+[^16]  Appeal decision, paras 108, 110, 112

-[^16]  For a wider consideration of the Aylesham Centre scheme, as an example of the impact of viability on major housing developments, see [“A broken model”: The viability loophole and its impact on affordable housing](https://www.thedeveloper.live/reportage/reportage/a-broken-model-the-viability-loophole-and-its-impact-on-affordable-housing) by Peter Apps.
+[^17]  For a wider consideration of the Aylesham Centre scheme, as an example of the impact of viability on major housing developments, see [“A broken model”: The viability loophole and its impact on affordable housing](https://www.thedeveloper.live/reportage/reportage/a-broken-model-the-viability-loophole-and-its-impact-on-affordable-housing) by Peter Apps.